hinnenk2/mvc-tech-blog/README.md

 ![License Badge](https://img.shields.io/badge/license-MIT-brightgreen)

 ## User Story
+* AS A developer who writes about tech
+* I WANT a CMS-style blog site
+* SO THAT I can publish articles, blog posts, and my thoughts and opinions

 ## Description
 * User will initiate the app via login using their own mysql username and password set to the .env file.